CCob/bittrex4j/README.md

 # bittrex4j
 Java library for accessing the Bittrex Web API's and Web Sockets.
+It currently uses a mix of v1.1 and the undocumented v2 API.

 ## TODO